 Hi, my name is Matias Claus.
 I am an undergraduate student majoring in Pharmacology at McGill University.
 I am more than glad for the opportunity to work in the Weber Lab studying C. elegans.
 I look forward to engaging in exciting research, and to broadening my understanding of living organisms and the inner workings of cells.

-QB Honours student, now postbaccalaureate at the NIH
+Hannah Burr QB Honours student; now postbaccalaureate in the Tanner lab

 James Goldberg NSERC USRA recipient; now Biochemistry Honours student in the Pastor lab

 Alex Diaz-Papkovich QLS rotation student; now PhD student in the Gravel lab